-She take us little bed, I sleep good but up early, pick beans.
+“Portuguese lady, her name, Louisa, she hear me, she take me and Rickie in car.
+She drive to country.
+She, find bean farm.
+It little farm, no big farm.
+Woman come out house, go to car, see me, see Rickie in blanket.
+She small, like me but Japanese, not enemy Jap.
+She nice, take me in house, feed Rickie, feed me.
+After feed us she take us to bed.
+I sleep good but up early, pick beans.
 She, take care Rickie, I learn pick beans with her husband, he Jap too, but American.
 They just back from war camp.
 They have bad time too.

 “Mom, how’d you meet Dad?”

 She stopped with a sigh, exhausted.
-Then the smile broadened and she continued.
+Then the smile broadened, and she continued.

 Wow, Dad a big shot?
 Another shock but not bad like the others.

 "No, no!
 I work, no pay attention man.
 Have enough man.
 Some man rude, say me cheap China girl.
-Try touch dede in kitchen.
-They tease me, ask where Rickie father?
-Your father, he, say them, leave me alone.
-Manager, he young man, rude, bad man, call me China girl, call father, China man.
-He, not happy father have white waitress girlfriend, she pretty.
+Try touch my dede, tease me, ask who Rickie’s daddy.
+Father, he say leave me alone.
+Manager, he young man, bad man, call me China girl, call father, Chinaman.
+He, not happy father have white waitress girlfriends.

 One night, after close, I clean kitchen.
-Manager he, call me, take me storeroom, try kiss, pulldown sarong, want see dede, like Hawaii.
+Manager he, call me, take me storeroom, try kiss me, want see my dede.
 I yell no, fight him.
-I pull cans, bottles off shelves, many bottles break, make big noise."
+I pull cans, bottles off shelves, bottles break, make big noise."

-"He raped you too?"
+"He raped you?"

-Her faced changed to smile of relief but her eyes were still wet.
+Her faced changed to a smile of relief but her eyes were still wet.
 Her puppet shadow secret explained the over three-year birth separation between Rickie and I, then the rest born about a year apart.
-I mulled over Dad not being Rickie's father and suddenly realized I already knew but didn't know it.
+I mulled over Dad not being Rickie's father and suddenly realized I already knew but didn't regonize it.
 Dad's 1948 entry to Canada meant he couldn't have been Rickie's father.
 How could I be so stupid?
 It was all because when reconstructing Dad's image, I'd forgotten about Rickie.
 I flashed back to Mom.

-"What happen to the Burma girl?"
+"What happened to the Burma girl?"